spoofedpacket/incremental/README.md

 ## Description

 Carries out incremental backups of one folder to another, using rsync and hardlinks.
-Intended to be run daily, after midnight.
+Archives and expires old backups.

 ## Requirements